dwyl/learn-alpine.js/drag-and-drop.md

 end
 ```

-You should now be able to create new items see them displayed!
+You should now be able to create new items and see them displayed!
-However we need to make sure an index value for the created item.
+However we need to make sure an `index` value is also created for the item.
 Update the `create_item` function In `lib/app/tasks.ex`:

 ```elixir